 To this we add land costs.
 Land can be almost costless, or extremely expensive, depending on the situation.

 Then, we have some assorted additional expenses — in this example, Financing Cost, Overhead and General Expenses, Marketing, Sales Commission, adding up to 11% of the total cost.
 Finally, there is an adequate risk-adjusted return on capital for the developer, which here is a profit margin of 9%.
 The construction cost for this suburban low-rise woodframe format is 2,802 square feet for $289,415, or $103/sf.
 The total cost is $468,318/2,802sf, or $167/sf.

 Theoretically, there shouldn’t be much more than this, but in practice there is a third category, which is “extraneous expenses.”
 These include all kinds of regulatory costs, including the time it takes to get permits, and might also include local unions, organized crime, or any other factor that drives costs beyond common market rates.

-So, if you are paying perhaps $1000 per square foot, then that can be broken down into perhaps $225/sf for construction costs, $100/sf profit, and $675/sf for land and extraneous expenses.
+So, if you are paying perhaps $1000 per square foot, then that can be broken down into perhaps $225/sf for construction costs, $75/sf for other expenses, $100 for profit, and $600/sf for land and extraneous expenses.

 Why is the implicit land cost – the difference between the market price and the construction cost — so expensive?
 It is mostly a matter of supply and demand.
 Land seems like it is in short supply.
 “They aren’t making any more of it.”
 But, this scarcity is largely artificial, and caused by various restrictions on development.
 These restrictions can be in the form of height restrictions and other zoning issues, the simple bureaucratic difficulty of accomplishing anything, and many other factors.
 It is easy to see that, while land costs per acre (or square meter) might be very high, land costs per unit can be low, depending on how many units you put on the site — basically, the Floor Area Ratio.